How Much to Remove Artex Ceiling?

 Q: Can you remove Artex yourself?

 A: Artex needs to be removed as it was typically used with Asbestos.
-Asbestos is a dangerous substance that can cause lung and repository illnesses, so it's best to leave this job to professionals.
+Asbestos is a dangerous substance that can cause lung and respiratory illnesses, so it's best to leave this job to professionals.

 Contractors will most likely use Personal Protective Equipment when they remove or work with Artex surfaces, as Asbestos has a habit of breaking down into a very fine powder and hanging in the air, which can be dangerous when inhaled.